partiallysorted/sandwich/README.md

-# sandwich
+# Sandwich
-Example of sandwich attack in a `Solana` program
+How to prevent a sandwich attack in a `Solana` program